entropyxyz/entropy-docs/content/basics/glossary.md

 ## User

 Refers to whoever is using the Entropy network to sign transactions or messages.
-This may be an individual, an organisation, or some other entity.
+This may be an individual, an organization, or some other entity.

 ## Validator

 A device running both an _Entropy chain node_and a _threshold signing server_.

+## Wallet

+A program or application that stores and manages a user's tokens.
+Wallets hold the public and private keys that provide access and control over a user's assets.
+Since Entropy is built on the Substrate blockchain, most Substrate wallets should be compatible with Entropy.